vitaly-t/path-value/README.md

 const value = resolveValue(target, path); //=> 123
 ```

-You do not need to tokenize the path, and use it directly, if you want to support a simple-syntax path only,
+You do not need to tokenize the path, and can use it directly, if you want to support a simple-syntax path only,
 such as `first.123.last`, with array indexes used like properties.

 #### It supports local scope, via `this` prefix, for alternative resolution: